motonuke/pfbackup/README.md

 # pfbackup
 pfSense Backup Script (bash) for pfSense 2.3 and above.

-This bash script will remotely login to your pfSense 2.3 and newer install and export the config.xml, with encryption, and gzip the file.
+This bash script will remotely login to your pfSense 2.3, and newer, install and export the config.xml, with encryption, and gzip the file.
 It will also cleanup old backups xx number of days old.
 A daily log file is also created.

 Execute this script with several parameters: